 The detailed arrangement, type and positioning of monitoring technology will be agreed.

-After Advisory Group review of modelling outputs and Regulators’ approval, initial deployment will be at an installed capacity below the level (MW) at which potential for significant collision effects on marine mammals or diving birds is predicted for the Phase 1 deployment technology.
+After Advisory Group review of modelling outputs a report will be submitted to the Regulator for approval.
+Subject to Regiulator’s approval the initial deployment will be at an installed capacity below the level (MW) at which potential for significant collision effects on marine mammals or diving birds is predicted for the Phase 1 deployment technology.

 Phase 1 deployment